The Champ (1931 film): Plot

 Andy "Champ" Purcell (Wallace Beery) is the former world heavyweight champion, now down on his luck and living in squalid conditions with his eight-year-old son "Dink" in Tijuana, Mexico.
-Champ attempts to train and to convince promoters to set up a fight for him, but his efforts are consistently stymied by his alcoholism.
-Dink is repeatedly disappointed and let down by his father's irresponsible actions and frequent broken promises to quit drinking, but his utter devotion to his father nonetheless never wavers.
+Champ attempts to convince promoters to set up a fight for him, but his efforts are stymied by his alcoholism.
+Dink is repeatedly disappointed by his father's irresponsible actions and frequent broken promises, but his devotion to his father never wavers.

-In addition to his drinking problem, Champ is also a compulsive gambler, another vice which he repeatedly promises Dink he will surrender (but never does).
-After a winning streak, he fulfills a previous promise to buy Dink a horse, whom they subsequently name "Little Champ" and decide to enter into a race.
-At the track, Dink happens across a woman who, unknown to either of them, is actually his mother Linda.
-She is now remarried to Tony, a wealthy man who owns one of the other horses in the race.
+Champ is also a compulsive gambler—another vice he repeatedly promises to give up.
+After a winning streak, he fulfills a previous promise to buy Dink a horse, which they name "Little Champ" and plan to race.
+At the track, Dink encounters a woman who, unbeknownst to either of them, is his mother, Linda, now remarried to a wealthy man named Tony.

 Linda and Tony observe Dink and Champ together and realize that Dink is her son.
 Champ allows Linda to see Dink, who accepts that she is his mother.
-But Dink feels no emotion toward her, as she has never been part of his life.
+But he feels no emotion toward her, as she has never been part of his life.
 Linda resolves to remove Dink from the miserable atmosphere in which he's growing up and have him live with her family.

-Catching Champ during an all-night gambling binge, Tony asks him to turn Dink over so that Tony and Linda can put Dink into school.
+Tony catches Champ during an all-night gambling binge and asks him to turn Dink over so that he and Linda can enroll the boy in school.
 Champ refuses.
-As the exhausted Dink sleeps on a nearby table, Tony bluntly observes that Champ is not a good father.
-The night of gambling ends with Champ having lost Little Champ, which devastates Dink.
-Champ asks Linda for enough money to buy the horse back, and she gives it to him.
-But before he can buy the horse back, he starts gambling again and loses the money Linda loaned him.
-He also winds up in jail, breaking Dink's heart once more.
+By the end of the night, he has lost Little Champ, devastating Dink.
+Champ then asks Linda for money to buy the horse back, and she agrees.
+However, instead of using it as promised, he gambles the money away and ends up in jail, breaking Dink’s heart once again.